Social media is a great opportunity for public companies. Not only do you have a global audience, but limitless creative opportunities.

 - Highlight the company’s corporate strengths through a distinct storyline or narrative style;

 - Bring new life to the company’s historical filings;

-- Provide management and the operating team with a reliable channel to communicate with the financial community
+- Provide management and the operating team with a reliable channel to communicate with the financial community and other stakeholders

 Delivering a corporate social media plan that satisfies these elements requires hands-on experience with communications strategy, disclosure regulations and social media.
 We call it the triumvirate.